Parameters Tied to Treewidth: Brambles

 Two subgraphs $A$ and $B$ of a graph $G$ \emph{touch} if $V(A)\cap V(B)\neq\emptyset$, or some edge of $G$ has one endpoint in $A$ and the other endpoint in $B$.
 A \emph{bramble} in $G$ is a set of connected subgraphs of $G$ that pairwise touch.
 A set $S$ of vertices in $G$ is a \emph{hitting set} of a bramble $\BB$ if $S$ intersects every element of $\BB$.
 The \emph{order} of $\BB$ is the minimum size of a hitting set.
 The \emph{bramble number} of $G$ is the maximum order of a bramble in $G$.
 Brambles were first defined by \citet{SeymourThomas-JCTB93}, where they were called \emph{screens of thickness $k$}.
 Seymour and Thomas proved the following result.

-\begin{theorem}[Treewidth Duality Theorem] For any graph $G$, \end{theorem} \begin{proof} Here, we present a short proof showing one direction of this result.
+\begin{theorem}[Treewidth Duality Theorem, \citet{SeymourThomas-JCTB93}] For every graph $G$, \end{theorem} \begin{proof} Here, we present a short proof showing one direction of this result.
 The other (more difficult) direction can be found in \citep{SeymourThomas-JCTB93}; see \citet{ShortDiestel} for a shorter proof.
 Let $\beta$ be a bramble in $G$ of maximum order, and let $T$ be the underlying tree in a tree decomposition of $G$.
 For a subgraph $A \in \beta$, let $T_{A}$ be the subgraph of $T$ induced by the nodes of $T$ whose bags contain vertices of $A$.
 Since $A$ is connected, $T_A$ is also connected.
 Similarly, if $A,B \in \beta$, then since these subgraphs touch, there is a node of $T$ in both $T_A$ and $T_B$.
 So the set of subtrees $\{ T_A : A \in \beta \}$ pairwise intersect.
 By the Helly Property of trees, there is some node $x$ that is in all such $T_A$.
 The bag indexed by $x$ contains a vertex from each $A \in \beta$, so it is a hitting set of $\beta$.
 Hence that bag has order at least $\bn(G)$, and so $\tw(G) \geq \bn(G) - 1$. \end{proof}

-Note that this means that the bramble number is equal to the size of the largest bag in a minimum width tree decomposition.
+Note that Theorem~\ref{theorem:twdual} means that the bramble number is equal to the size of the largest bag in a minimum width tree decomposition.

-Brambles are useful for finding a lower bound on the treewidth of a graph.
-Consider the following: given a valid tree decomposition $T$ for a graph $G$, then $\tw(G)$ is at most the width of $T$.
-Brambles provide the equivalent functionality for the lower bound --- given a valid bramble of a graph $G$, it follows that the bramble number is at least the order of that bramble, giving us a lower bound on the treewidth.
+Brambles are useful for proving a lower bound on the treewidth of a graph.
+Given a tree decomposition $T$ for a graph $G$, then $\tw(G)$ is at most the width of $T$.
+Brambles provide the equivalent functionality for the lower bound---given a valid bramble of a graph $G$, it follows that the bramble number is at least the order of that bramble, giving us a lower bound on the treewidth.
 (For examples of this, see \citet{bodlaenderbramble}, \citet{lucenabramble} and Lemma~\ref{lemma:gridbramble}.)